|MP 2.04.81||Genetic Testing for Rett Syndrome|

 Genetics of Rett syndrome

 Approximately 99.5% of cases of RTT are sporadic, resulting from a de novo mutation, which arise almost exclusively on the paternally derived X chromosome.
-The remaining 0.5% of cases are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild mental retardation).
+The remaining 0.5% of cases are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild intellectual disability).
 In the case of a carrier mother, the recurrence risk of RTT is 50%.
-If a mutation is not identified in leukocytes of the mother, the risk to a sibling of the proband is below 0.5% (since germline mosaicism in either parent cannot be excluded).
+If a mutation is not identified in leukocytes of the mother, the risk to a sibling of the proband is below 0.5% (because germline mosaicism in either parent cannot be excluded).

 A proportion of patients with a clinical diagnosis of RTT do not appear to have mutations in the MECP2 gene.
 Two other genes, CDKL5 and FOXG1, have been shown to be associated with atypical variants.

 No U.S. Food and Drug Administration (FDA)-cleared genotyping tests were found.
 Thus, genotyping is offered as a laboratory-developed test.
 Clinical laboratories may develop and validate tests in-house (“home-brew”) and market them as a laboratory service; such tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
 The laboratory offering the service must be licensed by CLIA for high-complexity testing.